Call (520) 795-0300

 Project Safe Place

-Children 3-17.
-Child sexual abuse and trauma happens to children in every kind of family, neighborhood, and community.
+Children 5-17.
+Child sexual abuse and other types of trauma happen to children in every kind of family, neighborhood, and community.
 Fortunately, with the right kind of help, children can recover completely and live normal, happy lives.
-PSP counselors offer clinical case support to assist with community resources and personal advocacy as needed, and they use a variety of age appropriate
+PSP counselors use a variety of age appropriate

 treatment modalities to help each child: